Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 ARs are like Legos for adults…build what you want!

-That said, if you want to build a whole new gun in 7.62×39 and don’t want to build an AK, then you can just build an entire AR from the ground up.
+That said, if you want to build a whole new gun in 7.62×39 and don’t want to build an AK, just build an entire AR from the ground up.

 Whatever you decide to do, these uppers won’t let you down.

 Got another one I should add to the list?
 Do you think this whole thing is blasphemous and an insult to both Stoner and Kalashnikov?
-And don’t forget to check out the Best AR-15s and Best AK-47s!
+Let us know in the comments section!
+Don’t forget to check out the Best AR-15s and Best AK-47s!

 The Best Gun Deals, Coupons and Finds